Financial Aid FAQ

 WHEN WILL I RECEIVE MY FINANCIAL AID AWARD LETTER?

-We package first time-freshmen and transfer students as early as the December prior to following fall term.
-In order to provide a financial aid award letter, you must be accepted by the admissions office, you must have completed a FAFSA or notified us that you are not planning to complete a FAFSA, and must have completed the financial aid verification process and provided any other documents requested by the Office of Financial Aid.
-Once all of this information is complete, we will provide you with your award letter via mail!
-Keep an eye out for a large envelope with the HU logo, mailed to your home address.
+We package first time-freshmen and transfer students as early as December before the next school year starting in the fall.
+In order to provide a financial aid award letter, you must be accepted by the Admissions Office, you must have completed a FAFSA or notified us that you are not planning to complete a FAFSA, (and you must have completed the financial aid verification process and provided any other documents IF requested by the Office of Financial Aid).
+Once all of this information is complete, we will mail you your financial aid offer.
+Keep an eye out for an envelope with the HU logo and stamped "Financial Aid Offer" mailed to your home address.

 WHERE SHOULD I LOOK FOR OUTSIDE SCHOLARSHIPS?